NamanJain14101999/NamanJain14101999/README.md

 <!-- - 🤔 I’m looking for help with  -->
 - 💬 Ask me about Python,django,networking
 - 📫 How to reach me: https://www.linkedin.com/in/naman-jain-0980b216a/
-- 😄 Pronouns: call ne Namu
+- 😄 Pronouns: call me Nanu
 - ⚡ Fun fact: real life doesn't exists we do clone to other repo.